- Longview Philanthropy, where I work, launched a nuclear security grantmaking programme in December 2021.

 - We are hiring a grantmaker to co-lead this programme alongside Carl Robichaud.

 - The co-leads will make grants potentially totalling up to $10 million initially, a figure which could grow substantially if they find or create sufficiently strong opportunities.
+[Update December 2022: This is now to be determined as we seek new funders for this work.]

 - So far, we have committed a single $1.6 million grant to the Council on Strategic Risks.
 Future grants will be directed by the programme co-leads.